-2. The Electricity Trust of South Australia.-Early in 1946, legislation was passed transferring the assets of the Adelaide Electric Supply Co.
+- 2. The Electricity Trust of South Australia.-Early in 1946, legislation was passed transferring the assets of the Adelaide Electric Supply Co.
 Ltd. to the newly formed public authority, the Electricity Trust of South Australia, which became responsible for unification and co-ordination of the major portion of the State's electricity supply.
 This legislation provided that the Trust should take over the powers vested in the South Australian Electricity Commission under the 1943 Act, which, after establishment of the Trust, ceased to exist.
-In addition to the powers specified in the Adelaide Electric Supply Company's Acts 1897-1931, the Trust may, inter alia, supply electricity direct to consumers within a district or municipality with the approval of the local authority, and by agreement with other organizations which generate or supply electricity, arrange to inter-connect the mains of the Trust with those of other organizations, and give or receive supplies of electricity in bulk.

-3. Capacity and Production.-There are three main categories of organizations generating electric power in South Australia, namely:-(a) Governmental, which include the Electricity Trust; (b) Local Authorities, e.g., municipal and district councils, and Renmark Irrigation Trust; and (c) other, including individuals and firms primarily engaged in generating power for sale, firms generating power primarily for their own use but supplying outside consumers, and firms generating power solely for their own use.
+In addition to the powers specified in the Adelaide Electric Supply Company's Acts 1897-1931, the Trust may, inter alia, supply electricity direct to consumers within a district or municipality with the approval of the local authority, and by agreement with other organizations which generate or supply electricity, arrange to inter-connect the mains of the Trust with those of other organizations, and give or receive supplies of electricity in bulk. - 3.
+Capacity and Production.-There are three main categories of organizations generating electric power in South Australia, namely:-(a) Governmental, which include the Electricity Trust; (b) Local Authorities, e.g., municipal and district councils, and Renmark Irrigation Trust; and (c) other, including individuals and firms primarily engaged in generating power for sale, firms generating power primarily for their own use but supplying outside consumers, and firms generating power solely for their own use.

-In 1958-59, total installed capacity in South Australia was 403,366 kW, and electricity generated totalled 1,546 million kWh.
+In 1959-60, total installed capacity in South Australia was 457,469 kW, and electricity generated totalled 1,864 million kWh.

-Of the total installed capacity, the Electricity Trust of South Australia operated plant with a capacity of 370,600 kW.
+Of the total installed capacity, the Electricity Trust of South Australia operated plant with a capacity of 424,600 kW.
 It is thus the most important authority supplying electricity in the State.
-There were approximately 276,000 ultimate consumers of electricity, of whom 252,577 were supplied directly by the Trust and approximately 11,000 supplied indirectly by the Trust (i.e. through bulk supply).
-Its major steam stations were Osborne "A" (70,000 kW), Osborne "B" (180,000 kW) and Port Augusta "A" (90,000 kW), the balance of the capacity controlled consisting of house sets and regional stations at Port Lincoln and Mount Gambier, where the Trust operates steam power stations of 5,000 kW and 16,800 kW capacity respectively, the former furning fuel oil and the latter either wood waste or fuel oil.
+There were approximately 291,000 ultimate consumers of electricity in the State, of whom 268,193 were supplied directly by the Trust and approximately 10,000 supplied indirectly by the Trust (i.e. through bulk supply).
+Its major steam stations were Osborne "A" (64,000 kW), Osborne "B" (180,900 kW), and Port Augusta Playford "A" (90,000 kW) and Playford "B" (60,000 kW), the balance of the capacity controlled consisting of house sets and regional stations at Port Lincoln and Mount Gambier, where the Trust operates steam power stations of 5,000 kW and 16,800 kW capacity respectively, the former burning fuel oil and the latter either wood waste or fuel oil.